thanosiv/python-projects/Simple-API/README.md

 A simple python API using Flask and flask-restful, which populates the data from csv files in the directory.

+*__An additional config.py file is utilized that is not present in this project, used to store the directory housing the CSV files, in a variable called 'path'__*

 Run the app by using
 ```
 python api.py